TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 10/Isaiah 10.5.md

 ---

-Ho Assyrian, the rod of mine anger, the staff in whose hand is mine indignation!
+Alas Assyrian, the rod of my anger, the staff in whose hand is my indignation!